Sartre vs. Freud: Are You Free or Are You Driven?

 The Positions

 The ego is not master in its own house.
 Unconscious drives, defenses, and early relational patterns determine far more of behavior than conscious choice.
 The feeling of free choice is itself often a rationalization for actions whose real motives remain hidden.
+But the point of showing you this is not to excuse you.
+Where id was, there ego shall be: analysis exists to widen the narrow strip of ground on which choosing is actually possible.

 Clinical Implications